marmik87/fend-react-myReadsApp/README.md

 # MyReads Project
 This is the project for Udacity's React Fundamentals course in Front-End Developer Nanodegree.
-It was created by templeate provided by Udacity (where the app was bootstrapped with Create React App).
-Students were given just plain starting files, css styling, with no functionality.
+It was created by template provided by Udacity (where the app was bootstrapped with Create React App).
+Students were given just plain starting files, CSS styling, with no functionality.

 ## To run this app:
 1. clone/download the files to your computer;